 Want to change how you feel about housework or paperwork to how you feel about dancing or some other fun thing?
 Or maybe you love housework and would like to feel the same way about dancing?
 Mapping across transfers the submodalities or elements from one particular state or context to another.
 It is particularly useful when you want to make a resource state available somewhere else.

-These two videos demonstrate the overlapping technique to deal with a chocolate addiction.
-This shows how the pattern can be used to change like to dislike.
+These two videos demonstrate the overlapping technique the first to deal with a chocolate addiction, the second shows how the pattern can be used to change like to dislike.

 The process (sometimes called overlapping)

 - Identify the state or experience you would like to change.
 Make sure you are associated (re-experiencing as though you were there).
 With any submodality work, this is vital. …In the video, this woman was being compulsed to eat chocolate in the middle of the night.

 - Find something that is similar in structure that you would like to have it change to.

 - …In the video, this was something that was absolutely revolting – fresh dog poo.